ArsenijsDanilko/Adsorbase/README.md

 - Custom entries persist between sessions via `custom.csv`.
 - Scatter plot supports dynamic zooming, with live feedback on how many points are visible.
-- Hover data can be customized using the dropdown.
+- Hover data can be customized using the dropdown menu above the figure.